 Because I can’t keep up with all the questions and comments from fans, I will update this page regularly.
 Any big news that I can share will be announced right here on this page.
 After all, you folks are my companions on this journey!
-(Also, for anyone who’s interested, I will also keep some of my earlier posts about the twists and turns this project has taken.)

 Read a piece from Hypable.com about Merlin the Movie.

-Read a piece from the The Hollywood Reporter about the movie.
+Here’s another article from the The Hollywood Reporter about the movie.